 Finally, keeping things in perspective means having fun.
 Remember, it’s all about loving music and making music and being thankful that you can earn a good living doing what you love!

 When musicians ask why they should physically train and look after their body, I answer, ‘Why not?
 You’re a human being too, aren’t you?’
 You can read everyday about the necessity of doing something for your health.
 Musicians (as opposed to most elite athletes) belong to the lucky people who can enjoy many years of music making as long as their mental and physical health allows it.
 Besides, your body IS your instrument.
 If you take good care of it, if you train efficiently (see neuro-motor learning) and give it what it needs to function, it will be there for you.
 Being able to rely on your instrument is the single most important factor in dealing with stage fright!

 A famous conductor used to say, ‘If you choose to read and believe the good critiques, then you must believe the bad ones too!’
 Feedback comes in many forms and musicians have to know how to deal with it.
 They have to analyse their own performance (while maintaining a good perspective), make sense of what other people are saying, incorporate anything useful into their preparation plan, then put the performance behind them and look forward to the next one…

 Carole Talbot-Honeck’s thesis ‘The Essence of Excellence; Mental Skills of Top Classical Musicians‘ was published in The Journal of Excellence, Vol. 1 Nr.
 1, May 1998.

-She will be giving ‘Fit to Play’ seminars at the VENIA Audition Academy, as a part of VENIA’s new audition (including orchestral) and performance preparation programme for instrumentalists and singers.
+She has given ‘Fit to Play’ seminars at the VENIA Audition Academy, as a part of VENIA’s audition (including orchestral) and performance preparation programme for instrumentalists and singers.
 VENIA believes musicians are individual personalities, able to achieve their goals, and improve stage and performance presence by combining musical, mental and physical skills.